-Birds seen visiting the bird table today within a one hour period.
+Birds observed visiting the bird table today within a one hour period.

-3 Blackbirds, 2 Blue tits, 1 Great tit, 2 Coal tits, 2 Dunnocks, 3 Robins, 1 Song Thrush, 2 Green finches, 3 Siskins, 1 Hooded Crow (visited the garden, not feeders), 6 Sparrows, 1 Starling, 1 Common Redpol, 4 Chaffinches.
+3 Blackbirds, 2 Blue tits, 1 Great tit, 2 Coal tits, 2 Dunnocks, 3 Robins, 1 Song Thrush, 2 Greenfinches, 3 Siskins, 1 Hooded Crow (visited the garden, not feeders), 6 Sparrows, 1 Starling, 1 Common Redpoll, 4 Chaffinches.

 We went for a wonderful walk today, along the side of Loch Dunvegan.
 The sun was setting at 4.40pm.
 The sky was full of colours.